paraickenny/inferAMP/README.md

 Two directories are provided:

 web-implementation:
-python script with flask providing for a web based query page, and python.
+python script with flask and associated web page into which queried genes can be entered.
-The main script is in main.py.
+The main script is in main.py. main.py returns responses via html output into the browser.
 Additional files are provided for use with the google app engine including app.yaml, requirements.txt.

 Command line implementation:
 inferCNVv2.py